communityfix.org

 #00002CommunityFix.org — an open knowledge graph linking civic problems, competing solutions, and real-world evidence In progress

-A platform that structures civic problem-solving as a shared graph: issues break into sub-issues, each issue collects multiple competing solutions, and every solution accumulates case studies with structured outcomes, costs and metrics.
-Semantic search, voting and contributor tr…
+An open platform structuring civic problem-solving as a shared graph: issues split into sub-issues, each issue gathers competing solutions, and every solution collects case studies with real outcomes, costs and metrics.
+Semantic search and voting keep it navigable and honest.

 #00050Pay collectors via a municipal service contract instead of expecting resale to fund it